Who's Testing This Stuff?

 We gave each stove a "box fan test," which involved clocking the boil time again but with the addition of a large fan set up 24 inches to the side and turned on low.
 This provided constant and direct wind while the water was heating up and showed a clear divide between the stoves in regards to wind resistance.

 We assessed simmering by making a point to cook delicate, nuanced food items such as eggs, bacon, pancakes, rice, and sautéed vegetables.
 If a stove cooked too fast or hot, we ended up with burnt-on egg messes, over-crisped bacon, pancakes with raw centers, al dente rice, and charred-instead-of-caramelized onions.
-The models that scored the highest in this metric all were able to provide a detailed cooking experience, more like a gas range at home.
+The models that scored the highest in this metric were able to provide a refined cooking experience, more like a gas range at home.

 Ease of Set Up